Ennio Morricone: Dramas and political movies

-With Leone's films, Ennio Morricone's name had been put firmly on the map.
+With Leone's films, Morricone's name had been put firmly on the map.
 Most of Morricone's film scores of the 1960s were composed outside the Spaghetti Western genre, while still using Alessandroni's team.
 Their music included the themes for Il Malamondo (1964), Slalom (1965), and Listen, Let's Make Love (1967).
 In 1968, Morricone reduced his work outside the movie business and wrote scores for 20 films in the same year.
 The scores included psychedelic accompaniment for Mario Bava's superhero romp Danger: Diabolik (1968).

 Morricone collaborated with Marco Bellocchio (Fists in the Pocket, 1965), Gillo Pontecorvo (The Battle of Algiers (1966), and Queimada!
 (1969) with Marlon Brando), Roberto Faenza (H2S, 1968), Giuliano Montaldo (Sacco e Vanzetti, 1971), Giuseppe Patroni Griffi ('Tis Pity She's a Whore, 1971), Mauro Bolognini (Drama of the Rich, 1974), Umberto Lenzi (Almost Human, 1974), Pier Paolo Pasolini (Salò, or the 120 Days of Sodom, 1975), Bernardo Bertolucci (Novecento, 1976), and Tinto Brass (The Key, 1983 and Senso '45, 2002).

 In 1970, Morricone wrote the score for Violent City.
 That same year, he received his first Nastro d'Argento for the music in Metti una sera a cena (Giuseppe Patroni Griffi, 1969) and his second only a year later for Sacco e Vanzetti (Giuliano Montaldo, 1971), in which he collaborated with the legendary American folk singer and activist Joan Baez.
 His soundtrack for Sacco e Vanzetti contains another well-known composition by Morricone, the folk song "Here's to You", sung by Baez.
 For the writing of the lyrics, Baez was inspired by a letter from Bartolomeo Vanzetti: "Father, yes, I am a prisoner / Fear not to relay my crime".
 The song was later included in movies such as The Life Aquatic with Steve Zissou.